-- a) Doses and routes of administration that cause rapid loss of consciousness followed by death should be used. - b) Prior sedation may be necessary for some animals. - c) Intravenous administration is preferred, but intraperitoneal or intramuscular administration may be appropriate, especially if the agent is non-irritating. - d) Animals should be restrained to allow effective administration. - e) Animals should be monitored to ensure the absence of brain stem reflexes.
+- a) Doses and routes of administration that cause rapid loss of consciousness followed by death should be used. - b) Prior sedation may be necessary for some animals. - c) Intravenous administration is preferred, but intraperitoneal or intramuscular administration may be appropriate, especially if the agent is non-irritating. - d) Animals should be restrained to allow effective administration. - e) Animals should be monitored to ensure the absence of brain stem reflexes. - f) Personnel performing this method should be trained and knowledgeable in anaesthetic techniques.

-- a) The method can be used in all species. - b) Death can be induced smoothly.
+a) The method can be used in all species.

+b) Death can be induced smoothly.

-- a) Restraint and/or sedation may be necessary prior to injection. - b) Some combinations of drug type and route of administration may be painful, and should only be used in unconscious animals. - c) Legal requirements and skill/training required may restrict use to veterinarians. - d) Contaminated carcasses may present a risk to other wild animals or domestic animals.
+- a) Restraint or sedation may be necessary prior to injection. - b) Some combinations of drug type and route of administration may be painful, and should only be used in unconscious animals. - c) Legal requirements and skill and training required may restrict use to veterinarians. - d) Contaminated carcasses may present a risk to other animals or domestic animals.

-The method is suitable for killing small numbers of cattle, sheep, goats, pigs and poultry.
+The method is suitable for killing small numbers of cattle, sheep, goats, pigs, equids and poultry.